HanoverStatsLabs/resources/labs/LabModelingBasic.md

 ```

 Analogous tests can be performed on the coefficients of the fit directly, using the $t$ distribution.
 Testing for a coefficient equaling 0 is equivalent to an F-test where we compare the full model with the smaller model without that coefficient.
 In the cases we have seen so far, this coincides with the test of the full model against the null model.

+### R's distribution functions

+While most of the time you would rely on the outputs of the `summary` and `anova` functions for your p-value computations, you may on occasion find it useful to compute some of these directly.
+R offers us a whole bevy of distribution functions to help with that, and you can find more about them by typing `?Distributions` in the console.

+R knows about over 20 different distributions, and of each distribution it provides us with 4 functions:

+- `r...` can be used to produce random values following a specific distribution.
+For example `rnorm(1000, mean=3, sd=1) would give us 1000 values drawn from a normal distribution with a mean of 3 and standard deviation of 1.
+- `d...` is the actual density function for the distribution, and is not particularly useful.
+- `p...` returns probability values for a given x value.
+For example `pf(9.143, df1=1, df2=189, lower.tail=FALSE)` is the p-value 0.00284 for an F-test with an F value of 9.143 and degrees of freedom 1 and 189.
+- `q...` returns the quantile for a specified probability.
+For example to find the 90th percentile on a t-distribution with 30 degrees of freedom, we would do `qt(0.9, df=30, lower.tail=TRUE)`.

 ### Factors with multiple levels